 Transform lives with the Human Givens Psychotherapy Courses & Diploma

-- The only form of psychotherapy to unify over 160 counselling models into one common language
+- The only form of psychotherapy to unify over 160 counselling models into one common language – view benefits of the approach

 - A highly effective alternative to drug treatments